vishwapardeshi/AB_Testing/README.md

 1. Randomized Design
 2. Matched-Pair Design

+## Outline

+This repositories contain experiments which were designed to gain a better understanding of A/B testing and analyzing results.
+This repository additional contains notebooks which explore early stopping, power analysis, experiment duration.

+Tools used
+1. Alteryx
+2. Python
+3. Jupyter Notebooks

 ## When to use A/B Testing?
 A/B Testing can be used to solve business problems when you don't have enough data to use modeling techniques.